 - Targets for improvement – This is a written target set by subject teachers to help improve learning the following term.

-Each report also has effort grades from 1-5 in four areas: attitude, concentration, homework and organisation.
+Each report also has effort grades from Exceptional, Good, Inconsistent and Below expected in four areas: behaviour for learning homework and organisation.
 The criteria for these effort grades are shown underneath the report.
-As a school we consider any effort grades of 4 or below as a cause for concern.
+As a school we consider any effort grades of inconsistent or below as a cause for concern.

 If you have any concerns about your daughter’s progress in a particular subject, talk to your daughter to check that she is aware of what she needs to do to make progress in the subject.
 Is she following the guidance from her teachers on how she needs to improve?
 Has she spoken to her teachers to help her to understand the targets that have been set?